Nakhchivan Autonomous Republic: Culture

+Media

+Radio broadcasting in Nakhchivan began on 1 April 1932 under Soviet rule.
+Television broadcasting began later on 12 March 1963, with the launch of Nakhchivan TV.
+State-owned radio and television broadcasting in the autonomous republic is managed by the State Committee for Television and Radio Broadcasting of the Nakhchivan Autonomous Republic.
+The Nukhchikhan Information Agency was founded in 2018.
+Under the Ministry of Communications and New Technologies, the Voice of Nakhchivan radio network was founded in 2001 and the Kanal 35 television station was founded in 2004.
+Both ceased operations in May 2023.

 Archaeology

-The very early Kura-Araxes culture flourished in Nakhchivan before spreading to many other areas, as far as Israel.
+The very early Kura-Araxes culture flourished in Nakhchivan before spreading to many other areas, as far as Palestine.
 This region reveals the genesis and chronology of this Chalcolithic and Early Bronze Age culture.
 Kültəpə is an important early Chalcolithic site in Nakhchivan.
 Another such site is Makhta Kultepe.
 Recent excavations at Ovcular Tepesi allow the dating of the initial stage of formation of Kura-Araxes culture to 4200–3400 BC.

 The Naxçivan Archaeological Project is the first-ever joint American-Azerbaijani program of surveys and excavations, that was active since 2006.
 In 2010–11, they have excavated the large Iron Age fortress of Oğlanqala.

 In Nakhchivan, there are also numerous archaeological monuments of the early Iron Age, and they shed a lot of light on the cultural, archaeological and agricultural developments of that era.
 There are important sites such as Ilikligaya, Irinchoy, and the Sanctuary of Iydali Piri in Kangarli region.